ElsaTam/starship-odyssey/09 - Creator Notes/Funding.md

 When the project is pretty complete, I **might someday maybe pitch an indie publisher** for licensing or even co-development, but that's pretty far off and aspirational.

-In the meantime, I'll **community-build slow and steady** on Reddit, network in TTRPG spaces, possibly open a Discord server, find playtesters, and other community building efforts.
+In the meantime, I'll **community-build slow and steady** on Reddit, network in TTRPG spaces, open a Discord server, find playtesters, and other community building efforts.

 Again, I'm not looking to make a profit, just hoping to pay for some expenses and get people playing my game.